CameronWhiteside/Vanilla-Solitaire/README.md

 <a href="https://vanilla-solitaire.vercel.app/">Live Site</a>

-An independent project created to utilize the HTML5 Drag and Drop API.
-The application was designed with minimal JavaScript and isdesigned to mimic a tabletop game of single-draw solitare.
-Placement logic has been minimized so that users can explore their own version of the classic card game.
+An small project created to utilize the HTML5 Drag and Drop API.
+The application was designed with minimal JavaScript and is intended to mimic a tabletop game of single-draw solitare.
+Placement logic has been removed so that users can explore their own version of the classic card game.

 ### Site Preview